Modern History Playlist

 Fun Facts

-British rewarded loyal princes with titles, lands, and privileges after 1857.
+The British rewarded loyal princes with titles, lands, and privileges after 1857, strengthening their feudal alliance.

-Telegraph wires were often cut by rebels but quickly repaired by the British.
+Telegraph wires were often cut by rebels but quickly repaired by the British, highlighting the advantage of superior infrastructure.

-Many British officers described Rani Lakshmibai as the 'best man among the rebels'.
+Many British officers described Rani Lakshmibai as the 'best and bravest military leader among the rebels'.

 Mains Key Points